chpc-tech-eval/scc/Tutorial_1/README.md

 <p align="center"><img alt="Typical information displayed from the WiFi Network Settings Options Section of an Android device." src="./resources/android_networking_info.jpeg" width=300 /></p>

-You should see something very similar to that [Figure 2](fig2), which will have the following details:
+From the _"Network Details"_ section of your own device, you should see similar information and you will have the following details:
-* Wi-Fi Type 2.4GHz vs 5GHz: Your cellular device may have a WiFi radio card operating at either [2.4GHz or 5GHz](https://help.afrihost.com/entry/the-difference-between-2-4-ghz-and-5-ghz-wi-fi) or two independent radios so that it operates at _both_ frequencies.
+* *Wi-Fi Type 2.4GHz vs 5GHz*: Your cellular device may have a WiFi radio card operating at either [2.4GHz or 5GHz](https://help.afrihost.com/entry/the-difference-between-2-4-ghz-and-5-ghz-wi-fi) or two independent radios so that it operates at _both_ frequencies,
+* *MAC Address*: [Medium Access Control Address](https://en.wikipedia.org/wiki/MAC_address) which is a unique identifier that each physical network interface controller on any device will have, i.e. if your phone has both 2.4GHz and 5GHz radios, then each will have their own physical unique MAC addresses.
+* *IP Address*: [Internet Protocol Address](https://en.wikipedia.org/wiki/IP_address) is the unique address assigned to a device connected to a network implementing the IP protocol for communication, _(i.e. you cell connected to the WiFi)_.
+* *Gateway*: _or_ [Router](https://en.wikipedia.org/wiki/Gateway_(telecommunications)) is a hardware or software device used to transmit data between different networks_(or subnets)_, _i.e. the same way that the WiFi Router, connects your cell phone to the rest of the university and to the internet_.
+* *Subnet Mask*: A [Subnet Mask]([subnets](https://en.wikipedia.org/wiki/Subnet)) corresponds to the logical subdivision of a network and serves as an indication o fthe number of hosts available on a particular network.
+I.e. for the subnet mask _255.255.224.0_, there are _8192_ possible hosts over the subnets _10.31.[0-31].[1-254]_.

 #### Local WiFi Network

 #### External Cellular Network